xBeastMode/Emojis/README.md

 the `/spawnemojimodel` command as the name suggests spawns a emoji model with the desired name.
 To remove the model once spawned simply use `/spawnemojimodel remove` and tap the model to remove it.

+**NOTE**: if emoji uses custom geometry, the emoji will not render as expected because the command uses the default emoji geometry for which I suggest you write your own model spawn code if you wish to spawn custom emoji models.

 # Configuration
 ```yaml